 In the winter, the town turns into a snowy wonderland.
 The Selkirk Mountains are a world-famous heli-skiing destination due to the incredible amounts of snow they receive.
 Don't worry if your budget doesn't stretch to that level, the local ski hill, Whitewater, still receives massive dumps of snow, and the lift tickets are a bargain.
 Other winter pursuits include backcountry snowmobiling, ice climbing, and Nordic (cross-country) skiing.

 The former railway town of Revelstoke wears its history proudly.
 A historical main street with 19th-century buildings, great museums, and historical homes converted into romantic bed and breakfasts make a visit here a delight.

 Revelstoke is located along the Trans-Canada Highway, roughly halfway between Golden and Kamloops.
 It's this remote location that makes this outpost perfect for a three-day weekend (or longer) getaway.
-The history of the city and the surroundings is documented at the Railway Museum, Revelstoke Museum and Archives, and the BC Interior Forestry Museum.
+The history of the city and its surroundings is documented at the Railway Museum, Revelstoke Museum and Archives, and the BC Interior Forestry Museum.

 Skiers will know Revelstoke because of its location between two of the world's legendary mountain ranges: the Selkirks and the Monashees.
 These mountain ranges are famous for the incredible amounts of snow that fall every year.
-Fortunately, Revelstoke Mountain Resort is well positioned to grab as much of this white wonder as possible.
+Fortunately, Revelstoke Mountain Resort is well-positioned to grab as much of this white wonder as possible.
 Revelstoke is also home to several heli-ski operations for those hard-core ski enthusiasts with deep pockets.